 Recommended setup (Vagrant)¶

-For first-time contributors on macOS, Windows, and Ubuntu, we recommend using the Vagrant development environment.
+For first-time contributors on macOS, Windows, and most Debian-based distros (like Ubuntu), we recommend using the Vagrant development environment.

 This method creates a virtual machine (for Windows and macOS) or a Linux container (for Ubuntu) inside which the Zulip server and all related services will run.
 Vagrant adds a bit of overhead to using the Zulip development server, but provides an isolated environment that is easy to install, update, and uninstall.
 It has been well-tested and performs well.